pnlbwh/luigi-pnlpipe/docs/README.md

 *luigi-pnlpipe* itself will not fail without Tashrif's development on the *server* side.
 That means, you can also use the official luigi package on the *server* side.
 But you will not be able to redirect to `/history/by_task_id/` URLs generated in `*.log.html` provenance files.
-Notably, the provenance files are generated when the pipeline is run.
+Notably, the provenance files are generated on the *client* side by [_provenance.py](https://github.com/pnlbwh/luigi-pnlpipe/blob/afa6c8a86d481d8fe5d04ba1ceb533b5da740c32/workflows/_provenance.py) when *luigi-pipeline* is run.

 ## CNN-Diffusion-MRIBrain-Segmentation